symfony/symfony-docs/create_framework/http_kernel_httpkernelinterface.rst

         }
     }

-Even if this change looks not to complex, it brings us a lot!
+Even if this change looks not too complex, it brings us a lot!
 Let's talk about one of the most impressive one: transparent :doc:`HTTP caching </http_cache>` support.

 The ``HttpCache`` class implements a fully-featured reverse proxy, written in